What is shadow IT? Answers to common questions

 • Network-aware monitoring tools

 You can set up an automated process with any combination of these tools to alert admins about new cloud usage as soon as it is discovered.
-However, there might be areas where visibility is limited, and the setup process itself is a heavy lift.
+However, there might be areas where visibility is limited, and the setup process is a heavy lift.

 Mobile creates an extra wrinkle, as SaaS applications do not necessarily travel through your business’s network.